 Garret Tadlock is the founder and CEO of PawLoyalty Software.
 After working successfully for many years in high-tech consulting, he decided to build his own software company from the ground up in a space he was personally passionate about: the pet industry.
 Garret served his community as board member for the PACCC (Professional Animal Care Certification Council), coaches youth sports and supports the Boys & Girls Club of Sonoma and Santa Barbara.
 Garret resides in Sonoma, California with his wife, four beautiful children and one very well-loved dog.

-Jeri Kendle is the Foundation Manager of the Dogtopia Foundation.
+Jeri Kendle is the Executive Director of the Dogtopia Foundation.
 As the former president of Southwest Autism Research & Resource Center (SARRC), she was responsible for developing innovative job training and peer mentoring programs to support individuals with ASD.
 She has focused on the vision of ensuring that individuals with ASD’s are employed in meaningful jobs and rewarding careers that promote independence.

 Stacey Harris founder and CEO of Social Evolution, is passionate about the intersection between business and social good.
 Her consulting firm helps companies incorporate their values in their business to improve profitability.
 She has an MBA from Thunderbird and spent years on Wall Street in corporate finance and equity trading.
 Prior to launching Social Evolution, Stacey worked for the Make-A-Wish Foundation leading global corporate partnerships in 50 countries.
 Stacey is the current National Board Chair for SEED SPOT and volunteers for several other organizations serving women, children and small businesses.